 While both BEVs and FCEVs produce little to no tailpipe pollution, the process that goes into getting one ready for consumption and up and going unfortunately does.
 With the former, if t local grid generates electricity from coal-fired power plants, then your car could potentially have large a carbon footprint.
 If, however, the grid incorporates a fair amount of renewable solar and wind energy, expect a clean electric vehicle.

 We must also factor in other forms of environmental impact, such as the hidden emissions created by extracting (digging, mining, baking etc.) the precious rare metals used by batteries.
-In fact, a study by the found that it takes nearly twice as much energy to create a battery electric vehicle as it does a gas-powered one on a per-kilometre basis, resulting in more harmful pollutants.
+In fact, a study by the Union of Concerned Scientists found that it takes nearly twice as much energy to create a battery electric vehicle as it does a gas-powered one on a per-kilometre basis, resulting in more harmful pollutants.
 However, the same study found that, even after taking into account emissions from battery manufacturing, the average BEV generates half the emissions of a conventional car over the course of its life.

 Disposing of half a tonne of batteries once they are no longer usable also poses a problem.
 They are not dumped in landfills as you might have thought.
 Most are recycled in an attempt to salvage and reuse their precious metals and other components.
 This results in added energy, time and money.